Photo gallery: Royals 4, Tigers 2

 jsleezer@kcstar.com

-Kansas City Royals shortstop Alcides Escobar tags out Detroit Tigers' James McCann trying to steel second to end the top of the seventh inning during Friday's baseball game on May 4, 2018, at Kauffman Stadium in Kansas City, Mo.
+Kansas City Royals' Mike Moustakas is greeted int eh dugout after scoring on a single by Salvador Perez in the third inning during Sunday's baseball game against the Detroit Tigers on May 6, 2018, at Kauffman Stadium in Kansas City, Mo.

 John Sleezer